Alvin J. Johnson

-Alvin Jewett Johnson (1827-1884), also known as A.J.
+Alvin Jewett Johnson (September 23 1827-1884), also known as A.J.
 Johnson, led the New York City publishing company which published Johnson's Family Atlases from 1860 to 1887.
-These atlases were published under his name alone or with Browning (1860–62) and Ward (1862-1866).
-These atlases are fascinating because sequence of atlas maps documented the growth of the United States during this quarter of century, showing the step-by-step expansion of railroads and the development of new states, counties and towns.
-As the years went along, the maps were updated creating for each map a set of map states or variations.
-These atlases and loose maps taken from them have become of increasing value to collectors and historians.
+These atlases were published under his name alone or with Ross C. Browning (1860–62) and Benjamin P. Ward (1862-1866).

+Johnson's maps are valuable to researchers because they were updated regularly.
+Because of this, they document the growth of the United States during the period in which they were published, showing the step-by-step expansion of railroads and the development of new states, counties and towns.
 In order for these loose maps to be of full use to historians for study (new counties showed up within two years of their creation and new states of the union almost as soon as they were announced) loose maps from these atlases need to be definitively dated.
 Collectors also need to know the true date of the maps; while some of the states/variations were utilized for up to two years, many changes occurred sometimes within one year, thus making some versions more plentiful than others.

 Early life

-Alvin Jewett Johnson, who signed his letters as A. J. Johnson, was originally a book seller who later in his career turned his attention towards publishing maps, atlases, and books.
 Johnson was born in Wallingford, Vermont, on September 23, 1827.
-In 1851, he married Helena Warner of Sunderland, Massachusetts, and had a son and two daughters.

-Johnson described his early life as coming from a poor family in which he was the eldest of 12 children.
+According to Johnson, he came from a poor family in which he was the eldest of 12 children.
 When he was 11 years old he began to work on farms for $5 a day plus board, work he continued until he was 21 years old.
 He came from a background in which sons owed their fathers time and dedication until they were 21 years of age, and Johnson "bought his time" back by offering his father $25 a year until he reached 21.
 At the same time he entered high school at the Black River Academy and was enrolled there until his education was completed, supporting himself during this time by working on farms in the summer and teaching lower school in the winter.
-When he was 22 years old, he moved to Lunenburg Court House in southern Virginia, where he taught for three years, during which time he married.
+When he was 22 years old, he moved to Lunenburg Court House in southern Virginia, where he taught for three years.
+In 1851, he married Helena Warner of Sunderland, Massachusetts, and had a son and two daughters.